bccfilkom-be/freepass-2025/README.md

 Migration and Seed are important to create the database schema and fill the database with initial data.

 1. Run the migration
+   Migration will be erase all the data in the database and create the schema based on the migration files.
+So make sure you have backup your data before running this command unless it's initial migration.

 ```bash
 task db:migrate
 ```

 2. Run the seeding
+   It is recommended to run the seeding after fresh migration.

 ```bash
 task db:seed